Previous webinars for Parents, Students and Teachers available below.

 Join us for a 60-minute conversation with two leading paediatricians, and find out about the latest research on the health impact of COVID-19 on children.

-Practical strategies on how to keep children safe from COVID-19 at school, at home and in the community will be shared, including how to best manage interactions with grandparents.
-This is your chance to ask questions and receive answers live on the night.
+Practical strategies on how to keep children safe from COVID-19 at school, at home and in the community is shared, including how to best manage interactions with grandparents.

 Do you want to know how to keep your home a Coronavirus-free zone?
 Join our expert panel as they bust COVID-19 myths and reveal how you can keep your family free of infection in isolation.

-Discussion will include tips for effective cleaning, how to ramp up your children’s hand and respiratory hygiene, caring for a sick person in your home and how to protect yourself when you are out and about.
+Discussion includes tips for effective cleaning, how to ramp up your children’s hand and respiratory hygiene, caring for a sick person in your home and how to protect yourself when you are out and about.

 Andrea Grimes, JCU Research Officer, College of Healthcare Sciences World Health Organisation Collaborating Centre